 Individuals are free to choose their preferred RTO from this list.
 The subsidy is paid directly to the RTO as training is delivered and reported to the department.

 RTOs must be pre-approved by the department as a pre-qualified supplier (PQS) to deliver training and assessment services under the Certificate 3 Guarantee.
 Read more about

 What level of subsidy is available?

 The investment priority or importance of the training influences the size of the government subsidy.
-Training in vocational areas that align with important economic and industry skill needs will receive a higher government subsidy.
-A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and those undertaking training in remote locations.
+Training in vocational areas that align with important economic and industry skills needs will receive a higher government subsidy.
+A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and those undertaking training in identified country and remote locations.

 The full list of subsidy levels for qualifications is available on the

 Does the individual need to contribute to the cost of training?

 Given the benefits that accrue to individuals from training, students undertaking certificate III training and non-concessional students undertaking lower level training, will be required to contribute to the costs of their training through a co-contribution fee.